 In general, if you live in South Dakota voluntarily and intend to remain in South Dakota you are considered a resident of South Dakota for purposes of medical assistance.

 You do not have to go to the Department of Social Services (DSS) to apply for medical assistance.
 You can mail or fax a completed application to your nearest DSS office along with the required documentation (as outlined in the application).

 Generally, the household consists of the applicant, the applicant's natural, adopted and step siblings under age 19 living in the home, and the applicant's parents or caretaker relatives.

 My children are currently on the CHIP program.
 My boyfriend is moving in with me.
 Will this affect my children’s eligibility for CHIP?

 If your boyfriend is not the father of any of your children, his presence in the household will not affect your children’s eligibility for CHIP.
-If your boyfriend is the father of one or more of your children, his income will be counted and he will be counted a part of the household if you are requesting medical assistance for any of his children.

 My 10-year old daughter lives with me during the summer months and some holidays in South Dakota.
 She lives with her mother in Nebraska the remainder of the year.
 Is my daughter eligible for CHIP while she lives with me in South Dakota?